AdriaticOrg/test/ExportGLandVAT.md

 -	Enter Posting Date.
 -	Export to TXT file.

-### Error:
+## Test case acceptance criteria

-TXT File is blank.
+TXT File is created.
-TXT File has data that are outside chosen filter.
+TXT File has data that are inside chosen filter.